 Acclimate Completely Acclimate your flooring to your home environment.
 Time for acclimation will vary.
 Always check using a meter.
 Acclimation will ensure your flooring looks great for years to come

-Install Correctly Take time to review LL Flooring's installation guidelines and follow the National Wood Flooring Association Guidelines to ensure that your installation goes well from beginning to end.
+Install Correctly Take time to review Lumber Liquidators' installation guidelines and follow the National Wood Flooring Association Guidelines to ensure that your installation goes well from beginning to end.